-Indeed history of technologies are full of examples in which certain periods are marked by such intensive innovations in a certain domain.
-These bunch of incremental innovations come into being by exploiting the opportunities enabled by an initial and more radical development.
+History of technology is full of examples in which certain periods are marked by intensive innovative activity in a certain domain.
+These incremental innovations come into being by exploiting the opportunities enabled by an initial and more radical development.
 In the case of mobile apps, digital platforms form one of the underlying building bricks.

 In at least one way digital platforms are different from previous waves of innovations, as far as their potential role in sustainability is concerned: They open up an important space for improving the way societies tackle social and environmental problems.
 Innovations that occupy this space are called digital social innovations.
 We take them as digital platforms that increase the capacity of civic society to formulate a problem, bring it to the fore of public arenas, and engage a variety of stakeholders to jointly frame and solve this problem.

 How do digital social innovations help tackle social problems?
 In two ways:

 - By expanding the space for civic engagement considerably, compared to offline possibilities.